pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/advanced-route/README.md

 This guide assumes you know things about the game already

-Keep this pastebin open at all times: https://pastebin.com/HgyuMvyr
+Keep this document open at all times: [Advanced HP Strats](../resources/advanced-hp-strats.md)

 Damage Ranges: https://pastebin.com/Bgq1d0H5